 For a married participant, pension payments in the form of a Qualified Joint and 50% Survivor Annuity will be made monthly beginning on your retirement date and continuing for as long as you live.
-Upon your death one-half of the monthly benefit you have received will be continued to your spouse in the form of a monthly benefit for his or her lifetime.
+Upon your death ~~an amount based upon~~ one-half of the monthly benefit you have received will be continued to your spouse in the form of a monthly benefit for his or her lifetime.